 As scary as leftovers can become they can also make some amazing dishes.
 A few weeks back while I was standing in front of the refrigerator trying to figure out what to make for dinner.
 My eye landed on some left over rice and pork tenderloin.
 I didn’t have quite enough for both of us, but I knew if I combined it and bulked it up with some other things it could make a killer dinner.

-I fried up some ripe plantains that where sitting on the counter, scrambled a few eggs, tossed in the rice and pork and TA-DA dinner was made.
+I fried up some ripe plantains that were sitting on the counter, scrambled a few eggs, tossed in the rice and pork, and TA-DA dinner was made.
 And, HOLLY MOLLY was it good!
-These are all elements that I’ve had as a complete dinner, but to toss them together and fry them up a little made it a whole new dish.
+These are all elements that I’ve had for a complete dinner, but to toss them together and fry them up a little made it a whole new dish.

 - 2 teaspoons kosher salt